NGSeq/DHPGIndex/README.md

 The initial configuration assumes at least 22 worker nodes for running chromosomes 1-22 in some stages in parallel (if less used only the numbered chromosomes are assembled).
 Modify static paths to fit your configuration in the `pipeline_hg.sh`

-LOCALINDEXPATH=/mnt/tmp # Should be same as was created with the compile.sh
+LOCALINDEXPATH=/mnt/tmp #Intermediate files and the final index are stored here

 STDREFPATH=/data/grch37 #Standard reference genome files in FASTA format.
 Files must be divided by chromosomes and named chrN.fa N=1..22

 VCFPATH=/data/vcfs #VCF files aligned to standard reference with vcf2multialign to generate pangenome.
 VCF files must be divided by chromosomes and named chrN.vcf N=1..22

-HDFSURI=hdfs://namenode:8020
+HDFSURI=hdfs://node-1:8020

 NODE=node- #Basename for nodes in the cluster.
 The nodes must be numbered starting from 1.